The Nuclear Magnetic Resonance facility in the Department of Chemistry, University of Toronto

 - feel free to browse this site to find on-line request forms, contact information, and some sample prices.
 Check out the New lower rates for external users: $20/proton (tube and solvent included), $50 flat rate for carbon NMR, and $30 / EPR spectrum.

-The CSICOMP NMR Facility will be utilizing a multi-pronged approach to ensure the safety of its staff and students during Phase 1 re-opening.
-Curb-side sample drop-off and pick-up services will be employed during business hours in an effort to limit facility traffic and reduce risks associated with SARS-CoV-2 contact exposure.
-The facility will revert to open-access with strict traffic controls and maximum room occupancy rules after hours and on weekends.
-Staff service requests will be available throughout and can be organized by contacting Dr. Darcy C. Burns or by using the on-line 'Contact Us'; form on this webpage.
+The CSICOMP NMR Facility is utilizing a multi-pronged approach to ensure the safety of its staff and students during Phase 2 re-opening.
+Curb-side sample drop-off and pick-up services have been implemented during business hours in an effort to limit facility traffic and reduce risks associated with SARS-CoV-2 contact exposure.
+The facility reverts to open-access with strict traffic controls and maximum room occupancy rules after hours and on weekends.
+Staff service requests are available throughout and can be organized by contacting Dr. Darcy C. Burns or by using the on-line 'Contact Us'; form on this webpage.
 Curb-side service and open-access SOPs are available on request and are posted at the NMR@Chemistry Quercus page (https://q.utoronto.ca).

 In general, cleaning and disinfection protocols have been implemented along with traffic management plans to ensure low client density within the facility.
 Strict entry SOPs and health triage are enforced; clients must wear face masks, don clean gloves, and maintain 2m physical distancing when working in the facility.
 Similarly, on-site staff SOPs will be enforced to ensure common work areas are cleaned and disinfected prior to and at the end of each business day.